YextSolutions/vimeo-data-connector/README.md

 # How to Install
-If you are an existing Yext customer, you can install the Drupal Event Connector here <https://www.yext.com/s/me/apps/57369>
+If you are an existing Yext customer, you can install the Vimeo Connector here <https://www.yext.com/s/me/apps/57369>

-If you are currently using a Yext sandbox account, you can install the Drupal Event Connector here <https://sandbox.yext.com/s/me/apps/134560>.
+If you are currently using a Yext sandbox account, you can install the Vimeo Connector here <https://sandbox.yext.com/s/me/apps/134560>.

 If you are not an existing customer, but interested in learning more, try out a free trial here for a production account, or sign up for Hitchhikers and get started with a sandbox account, here <https://hitchhikers.yext.com/>.